lingo-app/developer-docs/docs-website/_guides/Glossary.md

 | counts<span class="arg-type">[string:number]</span>          | Counts of `items`, `assets` in the section.                          |
 | headers<span class="arg-type">[ [Heading](#heading) ]</span> | When fetching an outline, a section will contain a list of headings. |

-### Heading
+### Outline Heading

 A heading is special type of [item](#item) that can be used to create a visual hierarchy within Lingo.
+Because headings are a type of [Item](#item), they are also inlcuded when fetching content in a section.

-Because headings are a type of [Item](#item), they are returned inline when fetching content in a section.
-In the outline these items include a subset of the data provided when fetching items directly.
+When included in the [Kit Outline](kit-outline), headings are represented by a subset of the data provided when fetching items within a section.

 | Properties                                        |                                                  |
 |---------------------------------------------------|--------------------------------------------------|